 To determine if a person has low diastolic blood pressure, a doctor will use a sphygmomanometer, a device that straps around the person’s arm, to take a blood pressure reading.
 A doctor will consider a diastolic reading below 60 mm Hg to be too low.

 A doctor can carry out further tests to identify the cause of a person’s low blood pressure, including:

 - blood or urine tests

-- an electrocardiogram to read the heart’s electrical signals to detect the rhythm and any abnormalities
+- an electrocardiogram to read the heart’s electrical signals in order to detect the rhythm and any abnormalities

 - an echocardiogram to show detailed images of the heart